Class 2

 You: "Discount rates differ by membership level.
 VIP is 10%, regular is 5%."

-AI: (writes code — works fine)
+AI: (writes code — works correctly)

 — 2 weeks later —

-You: "Add a points earning feature"
+You: "Add a points system"

-AI: "Points earning feature complete!"
+AI: "Points system complete!"

 Imagine having a conversation with AI.

-→ Makes it well.
+→ Builds it well.

-Session 2: "Add a login feature"
+Session 2: "Add login"

-Session 3: "Make a dashboard"
+Session 3: "Build a dashboard"

 Inside software code, three things are mixed:

-1. User decisions: “VIP discount rate is 10%,” “passwords must be 8+ characters”
+1. User decisions: “VIP discount rate is 10%,” “Password must be at least 8 characters”

-3. Implementation details: “this function uses a for loop,” “variable name is discountRate”
+3. Implementation details: “This function uses a for loop,” “Variable name is discountRate”

-AI can’t distinguish between these three.
+AI cannot distinguish between these three.

-Cause 4: Sycophancy Bias — False Declarations of “Done!”
+Cause 4: Sycophancy — Falsely Declaring “Done”

 This is the most insidious problem.